Native American slave ownership: Creek

-Seminoles
+Seminole

 The Seminoles took a unique path compared to the other four civilized tribes.
 The Seminoles targeted and held African American in captivity, but did not codify racial slavery.
 Instead they kept to their traditions to absorb outsiders.
 Drawing on the chiefly political organization of their ancestors, Seminoles welcomed African Americans, but this increasingly isolated the Seminoles from the rest of the South and even from other Native Americans leading to them being seen as major threats to the plantation economy.

 The Seminoles were also unique because they absorbed the remaining Yuchis population.
 African Americans who escaped their captors began to seek refuge in Florida with the Seminoles in the 1790s.
 One plantation owner in Florida, Jesse Dupont, declared that the people he held in captivity began to escape around 1791, when two men ran away to Seminole country he also stated:

 An Indian Negro stole a wench and child and since she has been amongst the Indians she has had a Second.

 Seminole country quickly became the new locus of black freedom in the region.
-While the other major Southern Native American nations began to pursue black slavery, political centralization, and a new economy, Seminoles drew on culturally conservative elements of native culture and incorporated African Americans as valued members of their communities.
+While the other major Southern Native American nations began to pursue black slavery, political centralization and a new economy, Seminoles drew on culturally conservative elements of native culture and incorporated African Americans as valued members of their communities.
 Together, they created a new society, one that increasingly isolated them from other southerners.
 Seminole practice in Florida had acknowledged slavery, though not on the extremet form of "chattel" slavery then common in the American south.
 It was, in fact, more like feudal dependency and taxation since African Americans among the Seminole generally lived in their own communities.
-In exchange for paying an annual tribute of livestock and crops and hunting and war party obligations, black prisoners or enslaved people found sanctuary among the Seminoles.
+In exchange for paying an annual tribute of livestock and crops and hunting and war party obligations, black prisoners or enslaved people found sanctuary among the Seminole.
 Seminoles, in turn, acquired an important strategic ally.

 Like other Southern Native Americans, Seminoles accumulated private property, and elites passed down enslaved African Americans and their descendants to relatives.
 The Seminoles maintained traditional captivity practices longer than other Native Americans, and continued to capture white Americans.
 The practice of capturing white Americans decreased in the early 19th century with the First Seminole War producing the regions last white captives.
 Though later to do so than other Native Americans in the south, Seminoles too narrowed their captivity practices.
 They grew pessimistic about incorporating non-natives into their families as adoptees and almost exclusively targeted people of African descent during their 19th century wars against American expansion.